-Both Monel and Inconel are Nickel-based alloy metals.
+Both Inconel an monel are Nickel-based alloy metals.
 Where the main elements contained in this metal are Nickel elements.
 Unlike steel, steel is a metal alloy based on Fe-Ni metal elements. then what is the difference between monel and inconel?

 Both Monel and Inconel have nickel as their primary metal.
 However, Monel has copper and Inconel has Chromium.
 Monel is a nickel-copper (Ni-Cu) alloy and Inconel is a nickel-chromium (Ni-Cr) alloy.